We have 2 results for your current selection

 A decrease in the amount of ubiquinol in the body can lead to lower cell energy and reduced protection against oxidative stress.
 This produces free radicals, which can damage the cells of the body, including proteins, lipids, and DNA.
 Ubiquinol offers a strong first barrier against oxidative cell damage.
 Therefore, the ubiquinol level should be kept high to guarantee optimal health.

-More and more scientific studies show how positively a sufficiently high ubiquinol level is related to the aging process of the mind and body and with the increased risk of diseases in old age.
+More and more scientific studies show how positively a sufficiently high ubiquinol level is related to the ageing process of the mind and body and with the increased risk of diseases in old age.

 A healthy, 20-year-old person produces the entire coenzyme Q10 that he needs himself and effectively converts it to ubiquinol.
 In fact, the predominant form of coenzyme Q10 in the plasma and tissue of a healthy person is the reduced ubiquinol form.

-However, age and other factors can greatly reduce the body's ability to produce and metabolize coenzyme Q10.
+However, age and other factors can greatly reduce the body's ability to produce and metabolise coenzyme Q10.
 Some reasons for this are a natural increased need, insufficient intake through diet, or a combination of these things.
 Some reports show that this decline is visible from the age of around 40, although in some cases it can start as early as 20.

 As the body's ability to produce coenzyme Q10 and convert it to ubiquinol decreases, it becomes increasingly important to take a coenzyme Q10 and/or ubiquinol supplements to maintain health.